lerna/lerna/README.md

 $ lerna updated
 ```

-1. Checks which `packages` have changed since the last release" and logs it.
+1. Checks which `packages` have changed since the last release and logs it.

 ### Publishing